pylops.waveeqprocessing.Kirchhoff#

 ormode=eikonal

-: traveltimes, geometrical spreading, and angles are computed for every source-image point-receiver triplets and the Green’s functions are implemented from traveltime look-up tables, placing scaled reflectivity values at corresponding source-to-receiver time in the data.byot
+: traveltimes, amplitudes, and angles are computed for every source-image point-receiver triplets upfront and the Green’s functions are implemented from traveltime and amplitude look-up tables, placing scaled reflectivity values at corresponding source-to-receiver time in the data.mode=byot

 : bring your own tables.
 Traveltime table are provided directly by user usingtrav

 input parameter.
-Similarly, in this case one can provide their own amplitude scalingamp
+Similarly, in this case one can also provide their own amplitude scalingamp

 aperture